Home Staff Directory

 Staff Writer

-Brianna Bell is a first-year global studies major.
+Brianna Bell is a second-year Global Studies major and European Languages and Transcultural Studies with Italian minor.
 She is interested in topics relating to national security, conflict resolution, and international competition, focusing especially on Russia, China, and the Middle East.
-In the future, she hopes to travel and study abroad.
 In her free time, she enjoys reading, cooking, going to the gym, and spending time with friends and family.

 Georgiana Morris is a second-year political science major minoring in Environmental Systems and Society.
 She is interested in the geopolitics of the Global South and the intersection between the energy transition and human rights.
 Her ultimate goal is to pursue to a Master’s in International Affairs and Climate Change and eventually work in climate adaptation strategy or policy.
 In her spare time, Georgiana loves to backpack, hike, run with her friends, and occasionally oil paint!